 scheduler that is particularly promising for real-time and multimedia workloads.

 The scheduler exhibits a minimum set of features, but several extensions are possible

 for various use-cases.
 In this project, the student will design and realize extensions

 suitable to support a specific multimedia-oriented use-case (e.g., when using the

-JACK architecture for low-latency audio, or the new
+JACK or PipeWire architectures for low-latency audio, or the new

 API for low-latency audio processing on Android), and will adapt user-space application